 These German potato salads retain their quality remarkably well:

-• Freezing unbaked: Prepare the salad through step 4, then allow it to cool completely.
-Transfer to a freezer-safe container and freeze for up to 3 months.
+• Freezing unbaked: Allow the salad to cool completely, then transfer to a freezer-safe container and freeze for up to 3 months.
 Thaw in the refrigerator overnight before serving.

 ❓ FAQs

-Can I make German potato salad in advance?
+Can I make German potato salad ahead of time?

 Can I add any extra ingredients to this recipe?